tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 In other words, when you create raw pointers, you must delete them yourself explicitly in the program.
 Forgetting to do so can cause major memory leaks!
 Deleting them yourself may not seem like a big deal, but doing so incorrectly can ruin the rest of your program.
-With smart pointers, the cleanup is done for you, meaning you don’t have to determine where to place the delete!
+With smart pointers, the cleanup is done for you, meaning you don’t have to delete them!
 Each smart pointer has a unique set of instructions that determine when it will be deleted.
 They're easy to declare, leaving no reason not to use them where applicable.
-Let's take a look at scoped and shared pointer declarations:
+Let's take a look at *scoped* and *shared pointer* declarations:

 ```
 	#include <iostream>
 	  //Make sure to include the boost library for the scoped and shared pointer
 	#include <boost/scoped_ptr.hpp>
 	#include <boost/shared_ptr.hpp>
 	using namespace std;

 	class MrKrabbsDebt{
 		private:
 			  //Scoped and Shared pointers declared as (private) class variables
 			boost::scoped_ptr<int> AmountOwedFriend;
 			boost::shared_ptr<int> AmountOwedCompany;
 		public:
 			  //Scoped and Shared pointers initialized in constructors
 			MrKrabbsDebt()
 			  : AmountOwedFriend(new int)
 			{}